clasqm/freedos-repo/Misc.md

 ![gim](./imgs/gim.png)

 + [Probert](./zip/probert.zip) - Offline encyclopaedia.
-    + This is the HTML format of the FREE Probert Encyclopaedia.
+    + This is the FREE Probert Encyclopaedia in HTML format.
-    + Simply unzip the contents to C:\ and point your browser (Dillo, Arachne) or viewer at \FDOS\DOCS\PROBERT\INDEX.HTM
+    + Simply unzip the contents to C:\ and point your browser (Dillo, Arachne) or text-mode HTML viewer at \FDOS\DOCS\PROBERT\INDEX.HTM
     + Freeware by [Matthew Probert](probertm@pins.co.uk)

 ![probert](./imgs/probert.png)